VikramGuleria/TheGuardianApp/README.md

 # TheGuardianApp
-Udacity & Google Android Basics Nanodegree https://youtu.be/hEQuxxU2Pgw
+This News App (Project 8.) for Udacity's Android Basics Nanodegree by Google.
+For education purposes only! https://youtu.be/hEQuxxU2Pgw